My Story

 “Who will we be for the rest of our lives?”

-My senior year of undergrad, I ended up protesting my Christian school.
-As we prepared to launch with no turning back, I asked everyone if they were sure.
+My senior year of undergrad, I protested my Christian school over serious ethical issues.
+As we prepared to launch, I asked everyone if they were sure.

-One of my co-conspirators said, “Right now, we’re deciding who we’ll be for the rest of our lives.
+One of my friends said, “Right now, we’re deciding who we’ll be for the rest of our lives.
 I hope I would die for what I believe in.
-And if I won’t eveb risk being expelled for what’s right, I’ll never do that.”
+And if I won’t risk being expelled for what’s right, I’ll never do that.”

-I learned a lot through those efforts about how power works, and how people will carry out human sacrifice to preserve their institution or position.
+Through that process, I learned a lot about how power works, and how people will carry out human sacrifice to preserve their institution or position.

 For me, the things I learn in my studies have always flowed into action—from being present with the unhoused and refugees, to seeking spiritually-grounded activism, or showing up to the protests of others in Jesus’ Name.
 I have come to believe that we will only see God working in the world to the extent that we’re willing to take action.
 It’s how we accept God’s invitation into our true selves.